Profitbase/Episode-Docs/articles/invision/docs/tables/howto/tableview-custom-cell.md

----
-title: "How to Use Custom Cell Renderer in Table View"
+# How to Use Custom Cell Renderer in Table View
-metaKeys: "How to use Custom Cell Renderer in Table View"
-folderOnly: "false"
-pageIndex: 6
----

-### Link to the video
+## Link to the video

 Under [this link](https://profitbasedocs.blob.core.windows.net/videos/Table%20View%20-%20Custom%20Cell%20Renderer.mp4) you will find a video that shows how to use Custom Cell Renderer in Table View.
 <br/>

-### Step by step
+## Step by step

 1. Go to the data grid tab and choose a column that you want to enhance: